Randomized term grouping over physical law on digital quantum simulation: Randomized protocols

-We also clarify some of the notations.
-All capital curly letter refer to the quantum channel, which correspondingly evolves density matrix by unitary operators, e.g. $\mathcal{U} = e^{iHt}\rho e^{-iHt}$.
-In the remaining paper we use $\mathcal{U}$ as the actual evolution channel and $\mathcal{V}, \mathcal{E}$ as approximations.
+If $m>1$, $\rho$ is a mixed density matrix.
+Furthermore, we remind you that for any $\rho$, the following properties are obeyed: \begin{itemize} \item $Tr(\rho) = 1$ \item $\rho > 0$ \item Hermitian \end{itemize} We also clarify some of the notations.
+All capital curly letters refer to the quantum channel, which correspondingly evolves density matrix by unitary operators, e.g. $\mathcal{U} = e^{iHt}\rho e^{-iHt}$.
+In the remaining paper, we use $\mathcal{U}$ as the actual evolution channel and $\mathcal{V}, \mathcal{E}$ as approximations.
 We will sometimes utilize liouvillian representation for quantum channel: